Abdul Rahman Baba: 2015–16 season

-On 16 August 2015, Rahman signed for Chelsea on a five-year deal for an undisclosed fee, reported to be an initial £14 million, rising to a potential fee of almost £22 million.
+On 16 August 2015, Baba signed for Chelsea on a five-year deal for an undisclosed fee, reported to be an initial £14 million, rising to a potential fee of almost £22 million.
 He made his debut on 16 September in a UEFA Champions League tie, playing the full 90 minutes in a 4–0 win at home to Maccabi Tel Aviv.
 He made his Premier League debut in a 2–0 win over Aston Villa at Stamford Bridge on 17 October.
 He played at left-back in games including their 2–1 Champions League win over Dynamo Kyiv.

-On 27 February, Rahman made an error which allowed Southampton's Shane Long to score in the 42nd minute; he was substituted for Kenedy at half time but Chelsea eventually won 2–1 at St. Mary's.
+On 27 February, Baba made an error which allowed Southampton's Shane Long to score in the 42nd minute; he was substituted for Kenedy at half time but Chelsea eventually won 2–1 at St. Mary's.

 Schalke 04 (loan)

-On 2 August 2016, FC Schalke 04 confirmed that Rahman had moved on a season-long loan to the club after failing to impress the new Chelsea manager Antonio Conte during pre-season.
-Rahman was given the number 14 jersey for the upcoming season.
+On 2 August 2016, FC Schalke 04, confirmed that Baba had moved on a season-long loan to the club after failing to impress the new Chelsea manager Antonio Conte during pre-season.
+Baba was given the number 14 jersey for the upcoming season.
 He was signed by his former Augsburg manager, Markus Weinzierl.
-Rahman told the local newspaper Ruhr Nachrichten that Conte advised him to leave on loan because he preferred more defensive players than him.
+Baba told the local newspaper Ruhr Nachrichten that Conte advised him to leave on loan because he preferred more defensive players than him.

-Rahman made his competitive debut for the Gelsenkirchen team on 20 August, as a winger instead of a defender in a 4–1 victory against FC 08 Villingen in the first round of the DFB-Pokal.
+Baba made his competitive debut for the Gelsenkirchen team on 20 August, as a winger instead of a defender in a 4–1 victory against FC 08 Villingen in the first round of the DFB-Pokal.
 He made his league debut on 27 August, coming on for Sead Kolašinac in the 62nd minute of an eventual 1–0 loss at Eintracht Frankfurt on the first day of the season.
-Rahman scored his first goal for Schalke on 15 September, the game's only in a Europa League victory at OGC Nice.
+Baba scored his first goal for Schalke on 15 September, the game's only in a Europa League victory at OGC Nice.

-In January 2018, Rahman joined Schalke 04 on loan for a second time agreeing an 18-month stay until summer 2019.
+In January 2018, Baba joined Schalke 04 on loan for a second time agreeing an 18-month stay until summer 2019.